EMERGENCY? CALL 911

 - If your relative is age 18 or older, request his or her permission to review all relative information.
 If your relative does not want to grant full permission, ask for written permission to receive certain specific information such as medications prescribed and the treatment plan.

 - Write letters of appreciation when warranted; write letters of criticism when needed.
 Send these to the hospital supervisor or agency director with copies to anyone else who may be involved.
 Send copies, if warranted, to your legislature or other state officials if you get no response.

 - Do not accept a vague answer or a statement which seems confusing.
-If a clinician says, “We are observing your son/daughter carefully,” recognize that this statement provides you with not information!
-If you are told that the medication may cause “extrapyramidal” side effects—ask for an explanation.
+If a clinician says, “We are observing your son/daughter carefully,” recognize that this statement provides you with NO information!
+If you are told that the medication may cause “extra-pyramidal” side effects—ask for an explanation.

 - Lobby our legislators for mental health services.

 - Be assertive.
 You are paying, wither directly or indirectly through your taxes, and are entitled to information, respect and courtesy.
 You are not asking for favors: you are simply helping to get the job done.